jenkinsci/docker-traceability-plugin/README.md

 ##Plugin setup

-1. Install Docker Traceability plugin from Jenkins Update Center
+1. Install CloudBees Docker Traceability plugin from Jenkins Update Center
-2. If you are going to use Docker Traceability for images built on Jenkins, consider the installation of other
+2. Install other Jenkins plugins, which produce image fingerprints to be traced by the plugin (see [Integrations][#Integrations])
-3. Configure the security.
+3. Configure security.
 This step is **very important**, because the plugin can store raw JSON, which may contain sensitive info like passwords
  * The plugin introduces new permissions, which allow to restrict the access
  * **Read** - Allows to retrieve details like full container/info dumps.
       Web interfaces are being managed by common Jenkins Read permission
- * **Submit** - Allows to submit deployment records from [API](#API)
+ * **Submit** - Allows the submission deployment records from the [remote API](#API)
- * **Delete** - Allows to delete deployment records or entire fingerprints
+ * **Delete** - Allows the deletion deployment records or entire fingerprints

 Currently, the plugin does not require additional configuration.